Cold Hands-Hot Body: It’s All Bothersome To Some Degree

 Growing up in central Oklahoma, I learned to love the feel of the sun on my skin.
 As soon as spring rolled in, I would come home from high school and lay out in the backyard to soak up some rays.
-I didn’t usually stay out too long because our dog Charlie would like to cause mischief and try to take my glasses laying on the towel next to me.
+I didn’t usually stay out too long, because our dog Charlie would like to cause mischief and try to take my glasses laying on the towel next to me.
 I’m sure that I got lots of nice vitamin D and I always avoided sunburn.

-The weather has finally turned and it is definitely autumn out there.
+The weather has finally turned, and it is definitely autumn out there.
 I love the slightly chilly, crisp weather.
 But when it gets colder, even if it’s indoors, I have different problems.
 My muscles will become extra stiff and tense and my hands begin to turn to stone.
 This is not so good for someone who uses their hands as much as I do which requires quick, limber, flexible digits and fine motor skills.

 When my hands get too cold, they not only get stiff and slow, they will begin to hurt.
-This makes it difficult to distinguish between pain from rheumatoid arthritis versus pain from the cold stiffness.
-Either way, pain hurts.
+This makes it difficult to distinguish between pain from rheumatoid arthritis (RA) versus pain from the cold stiffness.
+Either way, the pain hurts.

-I have started to suspect that I might have Raynaud’s which is characterized by vasoconstriction (blood vessels get smaller) that reduces blood flow and fresh oxygen to the fingers or toes.
+I have started to suspect that I might have Raynaud’s, which is characterized by vasoconstriction (blood vessels get smaller) that reduces blood flow and fresh oxygen to the fingers or toes.
 For some people, their fingers may even turn ghostly white or purple-blue due to the change in blood flow.
-My fingers don’t do that, but they have turned pale and feel very cold to the touch.
+My fingers don’t do that, but they have turned pale and feel very cold to the touch.1,2

-If you show signs of Raynaud’s but haven’t been diagnosed with a connective tissue disease, your doctor may order tests such as ANA (antinuclear antibodies), ESR (erythrocyte sedimentation or “sed rate”), or CRP (C-reactive protein) blood tests to help determine the underlying cause.
+If you show signs of Raynaud’s but haven’t been diagnosed with a connective tissue disease, your doctor may order tests such as ANA (antinuclear antibodies), ESR (erythrocyte sedimentation or “sed rate”), or other blood tests to help determine the underlying cause.1

-In my search for answers, I came across Wristies which are one of several types of fingerless, not-really-gloves-or-mittens, keep-your-hands-warm devices.
+In my search for answers, I came across Wristies, which are one of several types of fingerless, not-really-gloves-or-mittens, keep-your-hands-warm devices.
 I’ve ordered a pair to see if they might be helpful.
 I might feel silly wearing almost-gloves in the house, but if they work, great!
 And one more thing I learned - October is Raynaud’s Awareness Month.